awuwu/yuukibot/README.md

 `/spiral`  | Displays a GIF from the spiral/ directory.
 `/bray`    | Makes YuukiBot Bray.
 `/me`      | Returns input after /me in bold, similar to how /me worked in IRC.
 `/tweet`   | Sends a Tweet to the userpage which is defined in the twitter section of the config file.
 For more on Twitter API, visit http://api.twitter.com/ for details.
-Can only be run by the user identified in `telegram_handle`. |
+Can only be run by the user identified in `telegram_handle`.
+`/about`   | Returns an about message on YuukiBot |

 Note: commands will work even in a chatroom with multiple bots.

 Versioning
 ---

 Versioning is based on Major, Minor, Bugfix design.
-1.1.0 is the current version.
+1.1.1 is the current version.

  * 0.1.0 -- Initial Release
  * 0.2.0 -- Original Coding